-Jessica (Tyner) Mehta is a citizen of the Cherokee Nation, interdisciplinary artist and poet, and author of several books.
+Jessica (Tyner) Mehta is Aniyuwiya, a citizen of the Cherokee Nation, and an interdisciplinary artist and poet, and author of several books.
 Place, space, and personal ancestry inform much of her work.
 She is also the owner of an award-winning small business.
 MehtaFor is a writing services company that offers pro bono services to Native Americans and Native led/serving non-profits.

 Jessica integrates technology, family archival photos, and performance art into many of her projects.
 “Red/Act” is a pop-up virtual reality poetry experience made with proprietary software.
 It aims to introduce a wider audience to poetry, and specifically indigenous poetry, through a uniquely immersive encounter.
 Her “emBODY poetry” performance series features experimental poetry on nude form while incorporating shibari rope work to address topics on body image and eating disorders in under-represented communities.
 “Beguiled” is an upcoming public art installation commissioned by Artist Trust that visualizes the ties between original sin, poetics, and anorexia nervosa.